 The DCED has also developed an evidence framework (right) that gives easy access to rigorous research on how PSD leads to pro-poor impacts.
 Practitioners also find the latest on job opportunities and upcoming events.
 In the last year, enterprise-development.org had over 155,000 page views from more than 65,000 users.
 Thousands have subscribed to DCED newsletters.

 Through its own knowledge products, the DCED is spearheading international work on a range of themes.
 In particular, the DCED is known for its guidance on results measurement in PSD: In consultation with field-based experts, it has developed the DCED Standard for Results Measurement that provides a common framework for measuring programmes’ results in practical yet credible ways.
-It is now implemented by more than 150 development programmes globally (see the map below) and extensive supporting documentation and advice is available on the DCED website.
+It is now being used by many development programmes globally (see the map below) and extensive supporting documentation and advice is available on the DCED website.
 Some of the latest publications include practical tips on how to gather information from businesses and assess systemic change; and reviews of results measurement in impact investing.
 The DCED’s Global Seminars discuss the state-of-the-art and cutting-edge thinking in measuring results and market systems.